cimesi/janez/content/post/2021-09-29-oscilislope-based-audio-visual-synthesizer-with-lidar.md

 tags:
   - bored
 ---
 Oscilislope based audio visual synthesizer expanded so you can control it with body movements.
-Here is what it looks like:

-{{< youtube 1YFioy4-LDs >}}

-{{< youtube zOW9AxPDZ08 >}}

 I connected opensource project Phosphorm (based on openFrameworks) with ROS and a LIDAR sensor through a MIDI iterface.
 It all runs on RPi3.

 The fork is opensourced here: https://github.com/JanezCim/phosphorm

+{{< youtube 1YFioy4-LDs >}}

+{{< youtube zOW9AxPDZ08 >}}